 Drain the beans, add them to a large saucepan and cover them with fresh water.
 Bring the water to a boil and simmer on low for 45 minutes to 1 hour, or until the beans are tender.

-Serve hot with a fried egg and pita bread.
+Serve hot and topped with diced tomato, parsley, a drizzle of oil, and pita bread.

-Don't have time to make ful yourself?
-Buy it ready made!
-Ful is actually sold as a pre-made in cans in many Middle Eastern and specialty ethnic grocery stores.
+- Don't have time to make ful yourself?
+Buy it ready made.
+Ful is actually sold pre-made in cans in many Middle Eastern and specialty grocery stores.